nmeum/hii/README.md

 ## Installation

-The program can be installed either using `go get` or `GNU make`.
+The program can be installed either using `go install` or `GNU make`.
 The latter automatically configures `GOPATH` and is the preferred way of installing this software when packaging it for a distribution.

-### go get
+### go install

-To install to the program using `go get` run the following command:
+To install to the program using `go install` run the following command:

-	$ go get github.com/nmeum/hii
+	$ go install github.com/nmeum/hii@latest

 ### GNU make